 Co-selling is the linchpin for Marketplace success, and every year, more ISVs are leveraging it to scale their business.
 In fact, 74% of software companies list “unlocking co-sell opportunities” as their top reason for selling through the Clouds, according to Tackle’s State of Cloud Marketplaces Report 2022.
 However, that doesn’t mean co-selling is as easy as flipping a switch.
 It takes time and effort to get it right.

-Weka, a born-in-the-cloud data and infrastructure company, was an early adopter of Cloud Marketplaces, embracing a Cloud go-to-market with AWS, but didn’t initially co-sell with the Cloud Provider.
+Weka, a cloud data and infrastructure company, was an early adopter of Cloud Marketplaces, embracing a Cloud go-to-market with AWS, but didn’t initially co-sell with the Cloud Provider.

 “The only way we would do a private offer was through a bring-your-own-license structure that came from a direct relationship with the customer,” said Barbara Murphy, VP of Cloud Strategy, Weka.
 “We were really cutting out our partners on the [AWS] side, which was not going to help scale our business.”